RajaRaviSekarA/CNNWasteSegregation/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- Analyse the Data with 7 category Cardboard, Food_Waste, Glass, Metal, Other, Paper, Plastic
+- Analyse the Data with 7 categories: Cardboard, Food_Waste, Glass, Metal, Other, Paper, Plastic
-- Load the data, data preparation, preprocess image, data visualisation and plot the categories
+- Load the data, data preparation, preprocess the image, data visualisation, and plot the categories
-- Visualize sample images, data splitting to Training, Test and Validation
+- Visualize sample images, data splitting to Training, Test, and Validation
 - Build the Model, Train the model and Evaluate the model
 - Plot the Training vs Validation Accuracy and Loss graph
 - Refine the model as expected to prevent overfitting, augmentation, dropout, and learning rate